hkamm123/startup/notes.md

 The practice with JavaScript arrays and first class functions was fun.
 I learned about a very helpful built-in array method called `every`, which returns true if every item in the array makes a given predicate function return true.

+I learned a little about how react useState works with [this codepen](https://codepen.io/hkamm123/pen/ogbwLrm).

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.